 (If only I knew then what I know now!)

 But all I really had to go on was the “common wisdom” and the advice of Doctors, which was to take anti-inflammatories, ice it, wear a brace and go to Physical Therapy - (article and video on P.T.).

 (None of which helped me recover, whatsoever.)

 And there was no Internet to speak of in 1990 to help me better educate myself.

 Speaking of educating oneself, I'm confident you'll find this site, Tennis Elbow Classroom, to be the most comprehensive resource on Tennis and Golfer's Elbow available on the Internet, bar none.

 Be sure to explore all the free articles and videos I have here for you as well as my free video course: Tennis Elbow 101

-And check out my premium self-help programs if you have a stubborn injury and want to learn how to treat yourself at home with the most effective self-massage techniques, stretches and exercises.
+And check out my premium self-help programs if you have a stubborn injury and want to learn how to treat yourself at home with the most effective self-massage techniques, powerful stretches and essential exercises.